 Canned tuna is among the most popular food today.
 In the US specifically, tuna is the second most famous seafood.
 It comes after shrimp.
 Statistics indicate that Americans eat nearly one billion pounds of canned and pouched tuna annually.
-If you were in existence in the 80s and 70s, then you’re a witness of how people ate tuna in large numbers.
+If you existed in the 80s and 70s, you’re a witness to how people ate tuna in large numbers.

 Among the three, tuna salad, tuna casserole, and tuna helper, someone could at least be having one of them for the meal, and the most popular today is the tuna salad.
 This article discusses How Long Does Tuna Salad Last.
 Please continue reading to understand more.

 Are you wondering how long does tuna salad last?
 Well, the answer definitely relies on how it’s stored.
 What storage conditions have you preserved using?
 Notably, tuna salad should be refrigerated two hours after preparation or purchase.
 For you to increases tuna salad’s shelf life, it’s best to make sure that it’s kept in an airtight container for safe consumption in the future.

 Tuna salad can last between three and five days in the refrigerator with proper storage.
 But leaving it in open room temperature, note that it’ll go bad after two hours.
 That means it’ll have to be discarded.
 The reason is bacteria starts developing at a temperature ranging from 40 to 140 degrees Fahrenheit.